 The BRI provides a unique opportunity for collaborative research involving Kansas State University researchers and scientists from other academic, federal, and private research institutions.
 The facilities are available for use by scientists working within our multidisciplinary focus areas.
-If you are interested in conducting research at the BRI, contact the research director.
+If you are interested in conducting research at the BRI, contact the Director.

 Areas of emphasis include: